 Writing has a myriad of benefits, even if you don’t do it regularly.
 However, if you start building a writing habit, even if it’s just 5 minutes every day, you will quickly start noticing its immense transformative power.
 Writing builds positive thinking skills and will teach you how to approach each of your life’s issues in an objective and calm way.
 You will have lower levels of stress and higher satisfaction with your career, relationships, and emotional state.

-Daniela McVicker is a psychologist and family counselor.
-She is also a freelance writer and a contributor to Essayguard.
+Daniela McVicker is a freelance writer and a contributor to Essayguard.
 Her passion is writing about leading a healthy family life and helping people enjoy their lives to the fullest.